Webinar

 Will the investment environment change?

-With the Fed indicating it has reached the peak in its current interest rate-hiking cycle and rate cuts are likely ahead, what does it mean for investors?
-Today’s market appears to offer opportunities for investors to return to more neutral portfolio positioning.
+With the market continuing to anticipate the Fed easing monetary policy later in 2024, what does it mean for investors?
+Today’s market appears to offer opportunities to return to more neutral portfolio positioning.
 Here are potential moves that may be appropriate for a diversified portfolio given the current environment:

 • Fixed income market.
 Although bond yields have slipped from their peak, interest rates remain elevated compared to the environment prior to 2022.
 That makes fixed income securities more attractive.
 While higher yields can be earned in short-term debt instruments, it’s important to also consider longer-maturity U.S. Treasuries as well to help support portfolio diversification.
 “You don’t want to invest just with a 30- to 90-day outlook,” says Haworth.
 “You want to look at what’s going to work more effectively to help you meet your long-term goals.”
-Tax-aware investors may want to consider a modest allocation to high yield municipal bonds.
+Haworth notes that there’s strong investor sentiment toward corporate bonds, municipal bonds (for tax-aware investors) and collateralized loan obligations.
+“These types of securities offer a way to enhance yields, and from a quality standpoint, they are holding up fairly well in the current economy,” says Haworth.
 Within certain non-taxable portfolios, explore a meaningful investment in non-government agency residential mortgage-backed securities.
 Trust portfolios may consider reinsurance to capture attractive income with low correlation to other portfolio components.

 Frequently asked questions